 COVID-19 Resources / Information

-- Practice compassion.
+- PRACTICE COMPASSION.
 Avoid jumping to conclusions about people who may cough or sneeze at work.
-It is cold and flu season and people have allergies.
-Don’t grill your friends about their health conditions; instead, show them your support by offering them water or a tissue.
+It may be due to pollen or the regular cold and flu season.
+Rather than grilling others about their health conditions or ostracising them, show them your support by offering them water or a tissue.